-Over the past few weeks, I have spent the vast majority of my time using my (very new-found) platform to talk about allyship - what it looks like, how to do it, why it matters.
+Since then, I have spent the vast majority of my time using my (very new-found) platform to talk about allyship - what it looks like, how to do it, why it matters.
 I'm still in the process of getting used to the fact that I’ve become someone that people are now turning to for advice and guidance about navigating this new anti-racist landscape.

 One topic that I haven't really touched on is us.
 Black womxn.
 I’ve spent so much time talking about us that I haven’t spent enough talking to us.

 So let’s chat.
 How are you feeling after the whirlwind that has been this year?

 It’s such a hard question - both loaded and hollow at the same time.
 So, let’s try again.

 How are you feeling?
 I don’t mean in a ‘imfinethankyouhowareyou?’ kind of way.
 I mean really.